eldain/191/README.md

 `/app/MyInstagramApi.php`
 `/app/MyTwitterApi.php`

-The following files are controlers that construct and call the My[social]Api.php classes.
+The following files are controllers that construct and call the My[social]Api.php classes.
-The doct string in each methods shows how the calls need to be constucted:
+The doc string in each methods shows how the calls need to be constucted:
 `/app/Http/Controllers/FacebookController.php`
 `/app/Http/Controllers/InstagramController.php`
 `/app/Http/Controllers/TwitterController.php`